mitanshu7/mitanshu7.github.io/markdown/How_to_run_Jupyter_on_compute_node.md

+---
-# How to run Jupyter on compute node
+title: "How to run Jupyter on compute node"
+description: "Step-by-step guide to run JupyterLab on HPC compute nodes at IISER Tirupati, using or bypassing PBS.
+Includes SSH tunneling setup, port forwarding, and automated scripts for seamless access from local machine."
+---

 ## Using [PBS](https://altair.com/pbs-professional) or not :)